Downstream Customization¶

 Downstream builds can also configure sidebar and Home copy under branding.sidebar and branding.home.
 Those fields only affect UI surfaces: they do not change OpenCode runtime providers, agents, permissions, MCPs, or skills.
 For logo-backed sidebar variants, place image files under the repo-level branding/ directory and reference them with branding.sidebar.top.logoAsset, for example branding/example-logo.svg.
 The app rejects absolute paths, traversal, remote URLs, and unsupported extensions.

-Sidebar top branding can also tune the rendered media with branding.sidebar.top.mediaSize (16-96 pixels, default 28), mediaFit (vertical or horizontal; unset keeps the legacy square bounding box), and mediaAlign (start, center, or end for icon-only or logo-only placement).
+Sidebar top branding can also tune the rendered media with branding.sidebar.top.mediaSize (16-96 pixels, default 28), mediaFit (bounded, vertical, or horizontal; bounded is the explicit default square bounding box), and mediaAlign (start, center, or end for icon-only or logo-only placement).

 The repo name, bundle identifier, and project namespace are separate concerns.
 Upstream now uses the public repo name open-cowork, but retains com.opencowork.desktop and .opencowork/ as the default internal identifiers for back-compat.
 Downstreams should only change APP_ID or branding.projectNamespace when they intentionally want a new install identity and are prepared to migrate existing state.